Cost-Efficient Large Language Model Serving for Multi-turn Conversations with CachedAttention: Introduction

-To reduce the serving cost and improve the inference performance, this paper proposes \textit{\attname}, a new attention mechanism that enables the reuse of KV caches (i.e., attention reuse) across multi-turn conversations rather than discarding them.
-When a conversation session becomes inactive, \attname saves the corresponding KV cache in a KV caching system.
-Upon the resumption of the same session, \attname loads and reuses the saved KV cache from the KV caching system, thereby eliminating the overhead of the repetitive computation.
+To reduce the serving cost and improve the inference performance, this paper proposes \textit{\attname}, a new attention mechanism that enables the reuse of KV caches across multi-turn conversations rather than discarding them.
+When a conversation session becomes inactive, \attname saves the corresponding KV cache in a KV caching system, named \textit{\storagename}.
+Upon the resumption of the same session, \attname loads and reuses the saved KV cache from \storagename, thereby eliminating the overhead of the repetitive computation.
 However, building such an efficient KV caching system for multi-turn conversations presents significant challenges.

-Firstly, the KV caching system serves as the external storage for GPUs and is attached to the GPUs via low-speed links.
-The use of the KV caching system brings about significant access overhead due to the need to transfer KV caches between HBMs and the KV caching system.
+Firstly, \storagename serves as the external storage for GPUs and is attached to the GPUs via low-speed links.
+The use of \storagename brings about significant access overhead due to the need to transfer KV caches between HBMs and \storagename.
 The access overhead of KV caches is in the critical path of inference execution.
 This is because GPUs can only perform the computation of an inference job after successfully loading its corresponding KV cache into HBMs.
 Likewise, the subsequent inference jobs need to wait until the KV caches from the previous jobs are moved out of the HBMs if the HBM space is not enough.
 To reduce the KV cache loading overheads, \attname uses a layer-wise pre-loading scheme to overlap the time of loading the KV cache with the inference computation layer by layer.
 To reduce the KV cache saving overheads, \attname develops an asynchronous saving scheme that overlaps the time of saving KV caches with the inference computation.

 Secondly, the KV caches occupy a large amount of storage space that continuously expands during conversations.
 Prior works have attempted to reduce the inefficiency of repetitive KV computation by retaining the KV caches across multi-turn conversations in HBMs~\cite{lmdeploy_2023, zheng2023efficiently}.
 However, this quickly exhausts the limited HBM capacity.
 We present an example of LLaMA-65B in Section~\ref{sec:background-multi-turn}, which shows the KV caches fully occupy the free space within the HBMs in 14 seconds.
 To address this challenge, \attname explores and exploits slower but larger-capacity storage hierarchies than HBMs, including host memory and disks, to provide adequate storage space for caching KV caches.